ccontavalli/bazel-example/README.md

 In short:

-1. Added the `golang` tooling to the `WORKSPACE.bazel` file.
+1. Add the `golang` tooling to the `WORKSPACE.bazel` file.
 The blog post above provides a blob to cut and paste similar to the one below.
 DO NOT COPY IT.
 Instead, go on the [bazel golang repository](https://github.com/bazelbuild/rules_go/releases), and copy the recommended latest version.